 - Eligible for testing as part of a targeted testing initiative directed by the Ministry of Health or the Ministry of Long-Term Care

-Reminder: If you have been exposed to someone who has a confirmed case of COVID-19, you must self-isolate for a total of 14 days after exposure.
+Reminder about testing after exposure: If you have been exposed to someone who has a confirmed case of COVID-19, you must self-isolate for a total of 10 days after exposure.
 Testing is recommended on the seventh or eighth day after exposure.
 For information about self-isolation, please follow these public health guidelines.

 About the Test